USEPA/ATtILA2/README.txt

 03-05-2014

 This file is intended to give a brief overview of what ATtILA is, how to install it, and where to find more information.
-For more detailed documentation, please see the manual located in \ATtILA\ToolboxSource\ATtILA2\doc\ATtILA for ArcGIS Toolbox Help.chm.
+For more detailed documentation, please see the manual located in \{ATtILA Destination Folder}\ToolboxSource\ATtILA2\doc\ATtILA for ArcGIS Toolbox Help.chm.

 ---------------
 What is ATtILA?